SidP919/Web-Development/README.md

 # Web-Development
 This repository showcases my journey to be a MERN-Full-Stack Web Developer.
-By going through all the commits one-by-one, starting from the first one, where each commit explains a particular topic/concept of a particular technology/language/skill/tool, one can study and learn/understand Web Development technologies.

-Status - in Progress
+I have added all the code from the lectures I learned from and also the code for all the Projects I made during this journey.

-Check-out this repository and its Lectures/Assignments(Projects) in Action at https://sidp919.github.io/Web-Development/
+Please check out the Lectures and Assignments(Projects/Apps) I developed in action at https://sidp919.github.io/Web-Development/

+Completion Status - In Progress
+#

 # Check-out various projects made through Assignments in this repo at below links: